 In a nutshell, FIRE requires that you cut your expenses to the bare minimum and channel every spare cent into growing your savings and investments.
 The sooner you do this the better so you can maximise the length of time you can be retired for.

 Then you should look at your daily expenses and remove non-essentials.
 How draconian you want to be is down to you and your family.
-But some more extreme adherents of FIRE advocate no eating out, losing the designer clothes and purses, and swapping outdoor exercise for gym memberships and training.
+Some more extreme adherents of FIRE advocate no eating out, losing the designer clothes and purses, and swapping gym memberships for outdoor exercise.

 Reducing expenses helps maximise your savings, but so can other sources of income, such as a side-hustle.
 Is there a way in which you can generate more income?
 Extra freelancing?
 Taking on another project outside your regular job?